 Everyone will have their own Istanbul.
 Mine is a walled city of domed churches and pencil sharp minarets.
 I tried to use the epic history of this magnificent city as a guide.

 I spent hours wandering the city from one end to the other, exploring Istanbul by eras from the Roman Empire to the Byzantine to the Ottoman and the modern-day Turkish Istanbul.

 Recommended City Guides for Exploring Istanbul

-There have been some excellent books written about the history of Istanbul, that would be the perfect companions for exploring the city.
+There have been some excellent books written about the history of the city, that would be the perfect companions for exploring Istanbul.
 The book I would highly recommend is “Strolling Through Istanbul” by Hillary Sumner-Boyd and John Freely.
 It is a city guide intricately intertwined with Istanbul’s history.